Alonza0314/leetcode/2932 Build A Matrix With Conditions.md

-# 2932 Build A Matrix With Conditions
+# 2932 Build a Matrix With Conditions

 ## Intuition